ljunggren/boozang-docs/README.md

 ### Benefits

-Even if this was a somewhat simplified and idealized project outline, it highlights some important benefits with this approach.
+Even if this was a somewhat simplified and idealized project outline, it highlights some important benefits of this approach.
 As you can see, a lot of work can be done by the QA team early on.
-This avoids the problem where QA efforts needs to be ramped up towards the end of the project.
-It also avoids mis-alignment where developers deliver what wasn't expected by the business stakeholders.
+This avoids the problem where QA efforts need to be ramped up towards the end of the project.
+It also avoids misalignment where developers deliver what wasn't expected by the business stakeholders.